The Residency Group of Hotels

 The Residency Group of Hotels is a hotel chain in India, with luxury, business, and boutique hotels across the region.
 The group's parent company is the Chennai-based Appaswamy Real Estates Ltd., which was founded in 1959.
-The group forayed into the hospitality sector in 1991 and currently operates six hotels in four locations with over 500 rooms.
-Ravi Appasamy acts as Managing Director with Rohit Ravi as Director.
-B. Gopinath handles all the hotels as Chief Operating Officer of The Residency Group.
+The group forayed into the hospitality sector in 1991 and currently operates seven hotels in five locations with over 600 rooms.
+Ravi Appasamy acts as Chairman with Rohit Ravi as Group Managing Director.
+B. Gopinath handles all the hotels as Chief Executive Officer of The Residency Group.

-The Residency Group of Hotels’ six properties are located in Chennai, Coimbatore, Puducherry and Karur.
+The Residency Group of Hotels’ six properties are located in Chennai, Coimbatore, Puducherry, Rameswaram and Karur.
 Each hotel is centrally located.
 The distinguishing factor of the chain is its food and beverage operations, with its themed restaurants and bars.
 The Towers properties are the group’s 5-star luxury deluxe properties.

-Brand Ethos
+Brand ethos

 As one of the earliest South Indian hotel chains, the brand has gone through a revival and rebranding to appeal to the new-age customer.
 Their investment in modern technology, intensive training and manpower has led this revival.

 This rebranding was geared towards becoming more premium and guest-centric, and the change in Coimbatore from Hotel Residency to The Residency Towers signalled this shift towards a more premium experience.
 Their plans for expansion in Madurai and Mysore at prime locations are part of this effort.

-Post COVID-19 Safety Protocol
+Post COVID-19 safety protocol

 The Residency Group introduced heightened safety protocol at all their hotels during the COVID-19 pandemic.
 A ‘hygiene butler’ was appointed at each location as a one-point contact to customers asking for more details on sanitation measures taken up by the group.

 In an interview with F&H Magazine in May 2020, COO B. Gopinath revealed other measures the group has taken to keep their spaces safe.
 Digital ID cards for check-in, thermal screening at the entrance, reduced seating at restaurants, and increased safety during airport pickups are just some of the measures the group has put in place.

 With the restrictions on dining out, they introduced online gourmet delivery.
 This service aims to bring nosh from their luxury and premium hotels to the customer’s doorstep.

-Social Initiatives
+Social initiatives

 During the COVID-19 pandemic in 2020, The Residency Towers Chennai joined hands with other hotels in the city to feed stray dogs left starving during the lockdown.
 The hotel contributed 10–15 kilograms of fresh-cooked food daily towards this initiative, feeding close to 120 dogs a day.